Korean literature: The late Joseon period

 Modern Korean literature developed against the background of the Joseon dynasty's fall.
 This first period of modern Korean literature is often called the "enlightenment".
 This period was to a large extent influenced by the 1894 Gabo Reforms which introduced Western-style schools and newspapers emerged.
 Many newspapers published sijo, gasa, or even serial novels and led to the emergence of professional writers.
 Sinchesi was established, and contributed to the formation of modern free verse poetry which is called Jayusi.
 Sinchesi abandoned the fixed metaphor found in classical Korean poetry, influenced by the French vers libre.

 Many biographical works were published in the late Joseon period where the main character was often depicted as a hero.
 These works cultivated patriotism and national consciousness.

 Modern literature

 Modern Korean literature gradually developed under the influence of Western cultural contacts based on trade and economic development.
-The first printed work of fiction in Korean was John Bunyan's Pilgrim's Progress, translated by James Scarth Gale (1893).
+The earliest modern Korean translation of a work of fiction was John Bunyan's Pilgrim's Progress, translated by James Scarth Gale and his wife Gibson (1895).

 Christian religion found its way into Korea, culminating in the first complete edition of the Bible in Korean published in 1910.
 However, it was mostly Western aesthetic schools that influenced Korean literature.
 Music and classical poetry, formerly considered one as part of changgok, were increasingly perceived as old-fashioned and out of date.

 Modern literature is often linked with the development of hangul, which helped increase working class literacy rates.
 Hangul reached its peak of popularity in the second half of the 19th century, resulting in a major renaissance.
 Sinsoseol, for instance, are novels written in hangul.